 The DSL is a member of the senior leadership team.
-Our DSL is Karen Miller (Head of School).
+Our DSL is Joy Burgess (Headteacher).
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.